terzurumluoglu/terminatable/README.md

 ## DEMO

-How can I use in my app?
+How can I use terminatable in my app?
 [Visit](https://terminatable.onrender.com)

 ## Installation